johnportiz14/johnportiz14.github.io/_talks/seminars/2021-manhattanMars1.md

 collection: talks
 type: "Seminar"
 permalink: /talks/2021-manhattanMars1
-venue: "Environmental Health & Engineering Seminar"
 date: 2021-03-02
+#location: "City, State"
+#venue: "Name of Conference/Meeting"
+#section: "specific section of the conference/meeting"
+location: "Baltimore, MD"
-location: "Johns Hopkins University, Baltimore, MD"
+venue: "Johns Hopkins University"
+section: "Environmental Health & Engineering Seminar"
+tags:
+  - planetary science
+  - Mars
+  - Mars
+  - barometric pumping
 ---

 <!-- This is a description of your conference proceedings talk, note the different field in type.
 You can put anything in this field. -->